 Don’t Go For Broke

-You’re a more likely to succeed when you focus on smaller shifts that add up to bigger lifestyle changes.
-And when you practice those small steps every day, they’ll soon become habits.
-Think of weight loss as a result of improving your health and fitness and know that while you may not see big, dramatic results right away, the effects of improving your daily habits a little at a time will actually offer you a better chance of achieving your weight loss goals (and sustaining them), compared to focusing on one big goal that is more likely to lead to frustration and failure.
+You’re more likely to succeed when you focus on making small improvements you can practice consistently.
+Think of weight loss as a result of improving your total health and fitness and know that while you may not see dramatic results right away, the effects of improving your daily habits a little at a time will offer you a better chance of not only achieving your weight loss goal but sustaining it, by building a healthy foundation of habits to support you.

 Breaking the Emotional Eating Cycle

-One of the factors that can make weight loss feel so challenging is emotional eating.
-We often eat when we’re not really hungry and in a response to certain emotions.
-Breaking the link between your food habits and your emotions is a key mindset shift to master if you want to lose weight and keep it off.
+One of the factors that can make weight loss feel so darn challenging is emotional eating.
+That's because so many of us have learned how to soothe our thoughts and feelings with food.
+Breaking the link between your food habits and your emotions is an important mindset shift to master if you want to lose weight and keep it off.

-Moving away from emotional eating will help you recognize and react to genuine hunger cues, so you’ll learn to eat when you're hungry and not just to soothe how you're feeling.
+And moving away from emotional eating will help you recognize and respond better to your hunger cues, build trust with your body and reduce food cravings.
 Mindful eating is a great way to get back in touch with your body’s hunger signals.
-Look for new ways to address your emotions that don’t involve food, such as going for a walk or journaling.
-Taking these types of small steps can make a huge difference in your ability to lose weight naturally, without feeling punished or restricted.
+Look for new ways to respond to your thoughts and feelings that don’t involve food, such as going for a walk or journaling.
+These types of actions will help you improve your relationship with food and make a big difference in your ability to lose weight, without bouncing from deprivation and restriction to overeating and binging.

-Visualization can be a powerful technique for weight loss, especially when combined with positive self talk.
-How does visualization work?
-The theory is that when practiced regularly it actually helps to rewire pathways in the brain, which is excellent for breaking old habit patterns and establishing new ones.
+Visualization is a powerful technique for weight loss, especially when combined with positive self-talk.
+Science shows when practiced regularly it actually helps rewire pathways in the brain, which is key for breaking old habit patterns and creating healthier new ones.

-Use positive affirmations and self-talk together to raise awareness as to how you’ll feel when you get to your goal.
-Focus on how you’ll feel in your health, fitness and overall wellbeing, not just on how you look or how much better you imagine life will feel when you're thinner.
+Use positive affirmations and self-talk together to raise awareness and describe how you want to feel when you reach your goal.
+Focus on how you feel in your health, fitness and overall well-being, not just how you look or how much better you imagine life will be when you're get there.

-Although visualization takes you on a journey into the future, you want to keep your self-talk in the present tense in order for visualization to be most effective and support a healthy mindset shift.
-Remind yourself that you have the power to change your body, if you believe you are much more likely to achieve!
+Although visualization takes you on a journey into the future, you want to keep your self-talk in the present tense in order for visualization to be most effective.
+I AM statements instead of I WILL statements are a great way to stay in the present and boost your confidence.
+And if you believe, you are much more likely to achieve!

-Doing a visualization and positive affirmation practice every day can be much more effective than you might think.
-If you have ever visualized your dream job, relationship, or even destination vacation you understand.
-All of that positive energy put forth into your goal keeps it in the forefront of your mind, so you naturally begin to make choices that support it.
+Doing a visualization practice every day is more effective than you might think.
+If you have ever visualized your dream job, relationship, or even a destination vacation then you understand the power of mindset.
+All of that positive energy you put into your goal keeps it in the forefront of your mind, and your brain naturally looks for opportunities to help make it happen.